/ ComfyUI / Headswap in ComfyUI: Complete Reactor and Advanced Methods Guide 2025

 6. Connect both adjusted source and unadjusted target to ReActorFaceSwap

 Adjust source to match target's color characteristics, then perform headswap with more similar inputs.
+For better understanding of ComfyUI node workflows, check out my essential nodes guide.

 Post-Headswap Color Correction: